 The cloth I chose as the predominant material for making the Wish Tree Dress cocktail dress collection was peace, or ahimsa silk which, even though traditionally used as a bit of a ‘primeval’ fabric, worn by yogis in the holy places of India for its non- violent origin (no silkworms are harmed in the making of), cleanliness, durability, versatility and adaptability to climate changes, I used it as a cocktail dress material (the innovative collection was recognised by the organisers of the Month of Design in Ljubljana, Slovenia, who one of the dresses, called Happy III, in their exhibition).
 On that note, I am very impressed by Suzy Amis Cameron’s Red Carpet Green Dress initiative.

-I do pay attention to and find inspiration in stylish ladies in the public eye, and they often end up in my mood boards.
+I do pay attention to and find inspiration in persons in the public eye, and they often end up in my mood boards.
 At the time I especially loved the look of Gwyneth Paltrow in Ralph and Russo.

 The last page needs not much explanation, yet its interesting how both of these amazing designers, who might have been a bit of rivals in their time, many years later, ended up in my mood board together.